 Well, when the day dawns you’ll find traditional Cycladic homes, cafes and children playing in the town squares, alongside stairways coated with whitewash, stylish boutiques and restaurants offering local and international cuisine.
-And all the while, the beautiful Church of Panagia Gremiotissa that sits above the main town watches calmly over everything.
+And all the while, the beautiful Church of Panagia Gremiotissa that sits above the main town of Ios watches calmly over everything.

-What to do on Ios
+What to do on Ios island

-A never-ending party in the Cyclades
+Enjoy a never-ending party in the Cyclades

-The other side of Hora
+Discover the other side of Hora

 Ios’ labyrinth of alleyways is full of Cycladic whitewashed houses and churches, flower-filled patios, aromas emanating from the bakery and women gossiping on their stoops while they knit.
 Now you’re experiencing authentic Ios.

-It’s unlikely that Homer’s Grave contains the remains of Greece’s most famous author, but that shouldn’t stop you visiting.
+It’s unlikely that Homer’s Grave contains the remains of Greece’s most famous author, but that shouldn’t stop you from visiting.
 It can be found by the ancient ruins of a Hellenistic tower to the north of the island, on a cobblestone street that leads to the Palaiokastro (the Old Castle), near a 300m cliff.

-Enter the Bronze Age at Skarkos!
+Enter the Bronze Age at Skarkos

-Hidden gems of Ios
+Hidden gems of Ios island

 To the northeast of Ios, you will find the island’s oldest Orthodox church, built in the 16th century, above the ruins of the Temple of Apollo.

-Odysseas Elytis Theatre
+The Theatre of Odysseas Elytis